wso2/docs-is/en/docs/develop/enable-verification-for-updated-mobile-number.md

 !!! note
     To enable this feature server-wide, follow the instructions given below.

+    !!! info
+        Mobile number verification by a privileged user is available as an update in WSO2 IS 5.11.0 from update level 150 onwards (Updates 2.0 model).
+If you don't already have this update, see the instructions on [updating WSO2 products](https://updates.docs.wso2.com/en/latest/updates/overview/).

     1. Shut down the server if it is running.
     2. Add the following properties to the `deployment.toml` file in `IS_HOME/repository/conf` to enable the feature and to configure the verification OTP expiry time.